judge-meister/mandlebrot_set/README.md

 1. Is it possible display the OpenGL image inside a python window? - Yes, apparently pygame can do that see https://www.stechies.com/opengl-python/

+### Achieved ###

+1. Display the current centre location in the terminal as you zoom in/out.
+I can show the pixel location of the mouse, but I can only show the mandlebrot set real/imag coordinate for floating point number calculations currently and not the MPFR. made a bodge for the MPFR class.

+1. Learn about arbitrary precision arithmatic to extend the possible zoom level.
+Done.
+Using MPFR.

+1. Move all test programs to sub folder - Done, although I need a better folder name than 'test'.

+1. Create python interface c file that includes the mandlebrot_set and mandlebrot_mpfr c files.
+Done.

+1. Figure out a whether we can have a init function for the mpfr stuff to save from re-initialising everything for every zoom level (image) calculated.
+Obviously we will need to also have a tidy-up/finish method to free all the items - yes we can.
+Done.

 ## Lessons Learnt ##